JoelLamata/DND-Obsidian/dm/compendium/classes/warrior-sidekick-tce.md

 At 4th level and again at 8th, 12th, 14th, 16th, and 19th level, the sidekick increases one ability score of your choice by 2, or the sidekick increases two ability scores of your choice by 1.
 The sidekick can't increase an ability score above 20 using this feature.

+If your DM allows the use of feats, the sidekick may instead take a feat.

 ### Ability Score Improvement (Level 14)

 *14th-level Warrior feature*

 At 4th level and again at 8th, 12th, 14th, 16th, and 19th level, the sidekick increases one ability score of your choice by 2, or the sidekick increases two ability scores of your choice by 1.
 The sidekick can't increase an ability score above 20 using this feature.

+If your DM allows the use of feats, the sidekick may instead take a feat.

 ### Extra Attack Improvement (Level 15)

 *15th-level Warrior feature*

-The sidekick can attack twice, instead of once, whenever it takes the [Attack](/compendium/rules/actions.md#Attack) action on its turn.
+The sidekick can attack twice, instead of once, whenever it takes the [Attack](/3-Mechanics/CLI/actions.md#Attack) action on its turn.

 The number of attacks increases to three when the sidekick reaches 15th level.